pilgrimw/c-sharp-memory-injection/README.md

 - process-dll-injection.cs - Classic dll injection where the path to a dll on disk is injected in a running process and then loaded with a call to CreateRemoteThread passing LoadLibrary and the dll path.

 - thread-hijack.cs - This example suspends a thread within a running process, injects shellcode in the process and redirects execution of an existing thread to the shellcode.
-Once the shellcode is executed the thread will continue as before.
+Once the shellcode is executed the thread will continue as before